Cenovus Energy Inc. (CVE) Shares Soar Above 1-Year High

 Many brokerage firms have already submitted their reports for CVE stocks, with Goldman repeating the rating for CVE by listing it as a “Buy.”
 The predicted price for CVE in the upcoming period, according to Goldman is $22 based on the research report published on June 06th of the current year 2023.

-During the last 5 trading sessions, CVE fell by -0.72%, which changed the moving average for the period of 200-days by -6.13% in comparison to the 20-day moving average, which settled at $16.76.
-In addition, Cenovus Energy Inc. saw -14.84% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, CVE rose by +4.90%, which changed the moving average for the period of 200-days by -10.71% in comparison to the 20-day moving average, which settled at $16.84.
+In addition, Cenovus Energy Inc. saw -10.74% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for CVE